KatieLF/KatieLF.github.io/_posts/2025-04-10-Sourdough-tips-and-tricks.md

 Here are a few of my favorite sourdough recipes I've tried over the past year or so.

 - [Chef John's Sourdough Bread](https://www.allrecipes.com/recipe/260540/chef-johns-sourdough-bread/)
 The most quintessential sourdough recipe, the basic loaf.
 Tho many call it "basic", I call it delicious with everything that I pair it with.
 It works well in a loaf pan as well as round and on a baking sheet.
 Just make sure you get some steam in there to get a nice crackly crust.
+You also don't need to use bread flour if you don't have it.
+All-purpose is fine.
 - [Sourdough Monkey Bread](https://makeitdough.com/sourdough-monkey-bread/)
 A sweet treat with a lovely tang.
 - [Pumpkin Sourdough Bread](https://www.farmhouseonboone.com/pumpkin-sourdough-bread/)
 Fall in bread form (especially when paired with maple butter).
 You don't have to go the extra mile with the pumpkin shape, I just shape it like I do a normal loaf.
+Squash puree is a good substitute if you don't want to buy canned pumpkin.

 Reach out to me if you have any and all questions, I love talking about fermentations!